 Injuries are the leading cause of death among American Indians and Alaska Natives between the ages of 1 and 44 years of age.

 The Indian Health Service (IHS) Injury Prevention Program is based on the same public health principles that have been used to effectively control infectious diseases.
 Collaborative efforts in describing the factors amenable to change have led to implementation of successful community-specific solutions to the injury epidemic.
-Increasing the understanding that injuries are not "accidents" but predictable and preventable events has been an integral part of the IHS Injury Prevention Program’s mission to decrease the incidence of severe injuries and death to the lowest level possible and increase the ability of Tribes to prevent injuries within their communities.
+Increasing the understanding that injuries are not "accidents" but predictable and preventable events has been an integral part of the IHS Injury Prevention Program's mission, which is to decrease the incidence of severe injuries and death to the lowest level possible and increase the ability of Tribes to prevent injuries within their communities.

 - Annually, injuries account for 43% of the years of productive life lost for American Indians and Alaska Natives.